Introduction

 Types of tuberculosis : Based on their presentation and severity, tuberculosis can be classified into different types based on the type of infection.
 It is essential that you have a basic understanding of these types of infections in order to be able to identify their potential effects on health.

-- Extrapulmonary forms may present unique symptoms depending on the affected area.
+- Extrapulmonary forms may present distinct symptoms depending on where they are located.

 Transmission and Risk Factors